bradbarrish/usermanual/usermanual.md

 * My quiet can be misinterpreted as aloofness
 * I get fussy about design-y things and can fixate on minute details
 * I'm open, sometimes unfiltered, blunt, honest and scrappy.
 I don't like being told “no” and will often relentlessly pursue making a “no” a “yes”.
 Sometimes these characteristics can be misinterpreted.
-* I wear almost the same thing every day
+* I wear almost the same thing every day.
 * I hydrate almost exclusively with carbonated water and the first thing I ask for at a restaurant is to remove my glass of non-carbonated water and replace it with carbonated water.
 * I’m known to fact check people during conversations
 * I ask ‘why’ a lot